emanchado/Wiki-toki/README.markdown

 environment instead of writing everything by hand).

 It's very, very simple, and it will likely stay that way as this is strictly a _personal_ wiki.
-It has a single "passphrase" to protect the site (no username), because it's for a single user.
+It has a "passphrase" to protect the site (no username/password pair, just a passphrase).

 The looks are pretty spartan.
 Maybe one day I'll bother to use Bootstrap or something similar.
 Patches welcome.